Accident / Incident Investigation

 A primary tool every organization should be using in an effort to identify and recognize the areas responsible for accidents is a thorough and properly completed accident investigation.
 It should be in writing and adequately identify the cause(s) of the accident or near-miss occurrence.

-Safety Dynamics Group, Inc.’s professionals conduct accident investigation with the primary focus of understanding why the accident or near miss occurred, and what actions can be taken to prevent recurrence.
+Safety Dynamics Group, Inc.’s professional OSHA certified safety consultants conduct accident investigation with the primary focus of understanding why the accident or near miss occurred, and what actions can be taken to prevent recurrence.
 Our team of experts works with safety directors and supervisors responsible for the affected area or employee.

 Questions to ask in an accident investigation include: